 Marc Chagall Frontispiece For "Le Plafond De L'opéra De Paris" 1965

-Frontispiece for the book "Le Plafond de l'Opéra de Paris (The Ceiling of the Paris Opera)" by Jacques Lassaigne (Paris: André Sauret, 1965).
+A lithograph frontispiece for the book "Le Plafond de l'Opéra de Paris (The Ceiling of the Paris Opera)" printed by Jacques Lassaigne (Paris: André Sauret, 1965) and created by Marc Chagall.

 Medium: Original color lithograph